scayle/nuxt-opentelemetry/README.md

 - `enabled` or `NUXT_OPENTELEMETRY_ENABLED`
   - This option enables or disables the module.
-    If `enabled` is set to false at build-time (), the module will not install any plugins or modify the entrypoint.
+    If `enabled` is set to false at build-time, the module will not install any plugins or modify the entrypoint.
     If `enabled` is set to false at runtime, the plugin will be installed, but spans will not be created for Nitro requests.
 They may be created for other instrumentations.

 - `pathBlocklist` or `NUXT_OPENTELEMETRY_PATH_BLOCKLIST`